 Heat some water in a pot.
 Cut some ginger root into small pieces and put them in the boiling water for five to seven minutes.
 Strain the water and mix it with two tablespoons of vinegar.
 Drink it in the morning for best results.

-3. Clove and cinnamon bark with apple cider vinegar
+3. Clove and cinnamon bark with vinegar

 Both clove and cinnamon bark add aroma and rich flavor to a dish.
 But that’s not all.
 Clove contains antioxidants, beta-carotene, and eugenol, a chemical compound that helps digestion by producing hydrochloric acid (HCL).
 Cinnamon bark is also highly rich in antioxidants and has antidiabetic, antiseptic, and anti-inflammatory properties.